rrb211570/NutritionBasket/README.md

 Current Features:
 - Create/Delete baskets
 - Add/Remove items in basket
-- Searchbar for "smart entry": from local storage, or from HTTPS requests to USDA's database
+- Searchbar for "smart entry": from local storage, or from HTTPS requests to USDA's FoodData Central API
 - List of ingredients in local storage
 - Persistent storage of local ingredients and app layout